Annual Tax Saving

 Rates & sources

-Source: HMRC — Tax rates — figures refreshed at the start of each tax year.
+Source: Bank of England — Statistics — figures refreshed at the start of each tax year.

 When to use this calculator

-- When you need a simple take-home estimate before running payroll or filing returns.
+- When you need a quick estimate before using a formal quote or agreement in principle.

 A realistic Australia planning example